tigersharke/FreeBSD-Games-Directory/README.md

 - Verbose description unique to the directory, maybe include external links there?
 - tags, categories, other sort labels
 - I suspect the pkg name and port name and game name may sometimes differ, but if they do not, the ones that stay the same canbe merged
-- At present, supplemental field is being filled with the output of -h --help or similar, this may be better its own column with supplemental as further info.
+- At present, supplemental field (former "verbose description") is being filled with the output of -h --help or similar, this may be better its own column with supplemental as further info.
 - more

 ### Community involvement